whosonfirst/go-whosonfirst-hash/README.md

 Go package for working with hashes in Who's On First documents

+## Important

+This package is deprecated and will no longer be updated.

 ## Install

 You will need to have both `Go` (specifically [version 1.12](https://golang.org/dl/) or higher because we're using [Go modules](https://github.com/golang/go/wiki/Modules)) and the `make` programs installed on your computer.
 Assuming you do just type: